 Utilizing these practices regularly makes you find that compassionate feelings emerge more naturally in daily life.
 You’ll start to feel more at ease in your skin and more tolerant towards others when anger strikes.
 You’ll know how to manage it instead of letting it take over.

 Self-awareness is the ability to understand yourself and your habits.
 When you’re self-aware, you have a better sense of what makes you tick.
 By understanding your personality, behavior, and feelings, you can learn ways to improve yourself and better manage the relationships in your life.
+And finally let go of someone you love when they aren’t good for you.

 To improve your self-awareness, examine your thoughts and feelings honestly.
 See whether or not they are consistent with how you want to see yourself or what kind of person you want to be.
 If not, make a conscious effort to change those behaviors that don’t align with how you want others to perceive you.